calyston/travelly/README.md

 # Travelly

 Travelly is a responsive mock travel agency web page.
+The web design is from The Creative Javascript Course by [Developed By Ed](https://developedbyed.com/p/the-creative-javascript-course), with my own adaptations.